 Barry 5th Grade Team Orange

-- Check your child's planner and trapper every night for important information
+- Check your child's planner and trapper every night for important information including behavior updates, papers that need to be signed, and homework assignments.

 - Please go through your child's trapper WITH them as there are important papers that need to return to school.
 Make sure you don't throw anything away without checking with your student first.